Effects of cannabis: Long-term effects

-Exposure to marijuana may have biologically based physical, mental, behavioral, and social health consequences and is "associated with diseases of the liver (particularly with co-existing hepatitis C), lungs, heart, eyesight, and vasculature" according to a 2013 literature review by Gordon and colleagues.
+Exposure to cannabis may have biologically based physical, mental, behavioral, and social health consequences and is "associated with diseases of the liver (particularly with co-existing hepatitis C), lungs, heart, eyesight, and vasculature" according to a 2013 literature review by Gordon and colleagues.
 The association with these diseases has only been reported in cases where people have smoked cannabis.
-The authors cautioned that "evidence is needed, and further research should be considered, to prove causal associations of marijuana with many physical health conditions".
+The authors cautioned that "evidence is needed, and further research should be considered, to prove causal associations of cannabis with many physical health conditions".

 Cannabis use disorder is defined in the fifth revision of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) as a condition requiring treatment.
 Several drugs have been investigated in an attempt to ameliorate the symptoms of stopping cannabis use.
 Such drugs include bupropion, divalproex, nefazodone, lofexidine, and dronabinol.
 Of these, dronabinol (a trade name for THC) has proven the most effective.
 The drugs buspirone and rimonabant have shown some success in helping maintain cannabis abstinence.

 There is evidence that long-term use of cannabis increases the risk of psychosis, regardless of confounding factors, and particularly for people who have genetic risk factors.
 A 2019 meta-analysis found that 34% of people with cannabis-induced psychosis transitioned to schizophrenia.
 This was found to be comparatively higher than hallucinogens (26%) and amphetamines (22%).

-Long-term cannabis users are at risk for developing cannabinoid hyperemesis syndrome (CHS), characterized by recurrent bouts of intense vomiting.
+Long-term cannabis users are at risk for developing cannabinoid hyperemesis syndrome (CHS), characterized by recurrent bouts of intense vomiting and abdominal cramping during or within 48 hours of heavy cannabis use.
 The mechanism behind CHS is poorly understood and is contrary to the antiemetic properties of cannabis and cannabinoids.
 Of those who went to the emergency department (ED) with recurrent vomiting in one institution in the United States from 2005 to 2010, about 6% had the condition.
+The condition is usually not responsive to traditionally used antiemetics and the primary treatment is cessation from cannabis use.

+Smoking cannabis may potentially cause cancer, due to carcinogens present in smoke.

 Effects in pregnancy

-Cannabis consumption in pregnancy might be associated with restrictions in growth of the fetus, miscarriage, and cognitive deficits in offspring based on animal studies, although there is limited evidence for this in humans at this time.
-A 2012 systematic review found although it was difficult to draw firm conclusions, there was some evidence that prenatal exposure to cannabis was associated with "deficits in language, attention, areas of cognitive performance, and delinquent behavior in adolescence".
-A report prepared for the Australian National Council on Drugs concluded cannabis and other cannabinoids are contraindicated in pregnancy as it may interact with the endocannabinoid system.

 Effects in pediatrics

 Children can become exposed to cannabis, typically through accidental exposure which can lead to very high doses, especially in the case of edibles.
 Unlike in adults, these levels of exposure can lead to major complications in children.
-These complications include encephalopathy, hypotension, respiratory depression severe enough to require ventilation, somnolence, coma, and there have been case reports of death.
+These complications include encephalopathy, hypotension, respiratory depression severe enough to require ventilation, somnolence, coma, and in extreme cases, reports of death.
 Pediatric exposure to edibles is of increasing concern because these products are typically sweets (gummies, cookies, etc.), and their prevalence is increasing as cannabis is legalized or decriminalized in many territories.